Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Applicable Federal Regulations

-Mandatory since March 16, 2024.
-Drones must have Standard Remote ID built in, a broadcast module, or operate inside a FRIA (FAA Recognized Identification Area).
-Wisconsin requires full compliance with all federal Remote ID rules.
+Since March 16, 2024, all registered drones must have Remote ID capability (either standard Remote ID built in, a broadcast module, or operation inside a FRIA — FAA Recognized Identification Area).
+Wisconsin state law does not add additional Remote ID requirements beyond the federal mandate.

 For complete federal regulations, see our Federal Regulations page.